Health Care Guide Information

 Signs and Symptoms of Lymphoma:

-Following are the signs and symptoms
+The following are the signs and symptoms

 • Dry or itchy skin.
 This is due to dehydration as the patient’s oral intake decreases due to loss of appetite.